Martin Previšić

 Martin Previšić (born 6 September 1984) is a Croatian historian.
 Previšić is an assistant professor at the University of Zagreb's Faculty of Humanities and Social Sciences.

 Biography

-Martin Previšić was born on September 6, 1984 in Zagreb, Croatia.
+Previšić was born on September 6, 1984, in Zagreb, Croatia.
 He graduated from II. gimnazija (Zagreb).
-From 2002 to 2008 he professionally played basketball for various Croatian basketball teams (KK Cibona Zagreb, on loan at KK Zagreb and KK Karlovac, KK Dubrava) and was a member of Junior Croatian National Basketball Team and U-20 Croatian National Basketball Team which won gold medal at European Championship for Junior Men 2002.
+From 2002 to 2008 he professionally played basketball for various Croatian basketball teams (KK Cibona Zagreb, on loan at KK Zagreb and KK Karlovac, KK Dubrava) and was a member of Junior Croatian National Basketball Team and U-20 Croatian National Basketball Team which won gold medal at the 2002 European Championship for Junior Men.